Armin0001/The-Movie-DB-Project/README.md

 ```
 npm i
 ng build #to build the project;  The build artifacts will be stored in the `dist/` directory.
+ng serve # for a dev server.
+Navigate to `http://localhost:4200/`.
 ```

+# 💡 Fun fact
+I've made a website which uses AI to help you suggest you movies [The Movie Suggestor](https://the-movie-app-tawny.vercel.app/sign-in).
+So you can look up movies from that website on this website for more information about them.
+Isn't that cool?

 # ❓ Code scaffolding